 Where do the feathers come from?

 Thanks to our traceability system, we can guarantee the origin of the feathers in accordance with our commitment to use responsible materials.
 Our suppliers are committed to using only feathers that come from ducks that are raised for their meat and plucked after slaughter. http://sustainability.decathlon.com/faq/

 A score for comparing the products' environmental impact

-The product's environmental impact is calculated over its entire life cycle using different indicators.
-An overall score from A to E is given to help you easily identify the most eco-friendly products by comparing products of the same type (T-shirts, trousers, backpacks, etc.) Decathlon is committed to displaying the environmental information of its products.
-For further information: http://sustainability.decathlon.com/
+The environmental impact of the product is calculated over its entire life cycle and using various indicators.
+An overall ABCDE score is given to help you easily identify products with the best environmental performance by comparing products of the same type (t-shirts, trousers, backpacks, etc.).
+Decathlon is committed to displaying the environmental information of its products.
+For more information: http://sustainability.decathlon.com/

-Store on a hanger and do not fold, as this can damage the waterproofing of the fabric.
-Dry thoroughly before storing in a dry and well-ventilated place.
+Store on a hanger and do not fold as this can damage the waterproof fabric.
+Dry thoroughly before storing in a dry, well-ventilated place.

-All Wed'ze products are created, designed and developed in the Mont Blanc Valley.
-They are then tested under the same conditions as you would experience in real-life use (snow, cold, powder snow, etc.) The design teams make sure that the programme for which the product is designed and developed, corresponds perfectly to its use in the field.
+All Wedze products are created, designed and developed in the Mont Blanc Valley.
+They are then tested under identical usage conditions to those you will encounter yourself (in the snow, cold and powder snow, etc.).
+The design teams make sure the programme for which the product is designed and developed matches perfectly with its use in the field.